Azure-Samples/miyagi/README.md

 <p align="center"><img src="ui-nextjs/public/images/readme/1.png" width=20% height=20% /></p>

-Project Miyagi is an AI-first architecture and user experience showcase.
-It serves as a sandbox to explore and diffuse emerging programming paradigms that are developed using the attention mechanism, such as GPT-x.
-In addition, it introduces, to traditional software engineers, nascent design patterns in prompt engineering (chain-of-thought, few-shot, in-context), indexing nascent design patterns in prompt engineering, indexing for memory, and affordances to traditional software engineers.
-For instance, some of the design patterns highlighted include chain-of-thought, few-shot, in-context, vector stores, embeddings, conversational memory stores, and document loaders.
+Project Miyagi is the codebase for an [envisioning workshop](https://github.com/appdevgbb/miyagi-workshop) to rethink intelligent application design, development, and deployment.
+It serves as a deep-dive sandbox to get hands-on with emerging programming paradigms that leverage foundation models.
+In addition, it introduces, to traditional software engineers, nascent design patterns in prompt engineering (chain-of-thought, few-shot, in-context), vectorizing for long term memory, and affordances to LLMs.

-The project also includes examples of usage for popular frameworks like [Semantic Kernel](https://github.com/microsoft/semantic-kernel), [LangChain](https://github.com/hwchase17/langchain#readme), vector stores ([Qdrant](https://qdrant.tech/), [Chroma](https://www.trychroma.com/), [Milvus](https://milvus.io/docs), [Pinecone](https://www.pinecone.io/)), [SD-InstructPix2Pix](https://github.com/timothybrooks/instruct-pix2pix), [ControlNet](https://github.com/lllyasviel/ControlNet).
+The project also includes examples of usage for popular frameworks and orchestrators like [Semantic Kernel](https://github.com/microsoft/semantic-kernel), [LangChain](https://github.com/hwchase17/langchain#readme), [Jarvis](https://github.com/microsoft/JARVIS), vector stores ([Qdrant](https://qdrant.tech/), [Chroma](https://www.trychroma.com/), [Milvus](https://milvus.io/docs), [Pinecone](https://www.pinecone.io/)), [ControlNet](https://github.com/lllyasviel/ControlNet).
 Additionally, it features foundation Models from Azure OpenAI and [Cognitive Services](https://azure.microsoft.com/en-us/blog/announcing-a-renaissance-in-computer-vision-ai-with-microsofts-florence-foundation-model).
 Utilize this project to gain insights as you modernize and transform your applications with AI and fine-tune your private data to build your own private copilot.

 Embedded with intelligence and built on a scalable event-driven architecture, Project Miyagi emphasizes customer-centricity.
-It challenges you to rethink how AI can elevate and hyper-personalize your customers' experiences, whether in a line-of-business (LOB) or consumer-facing app.
+It challenges you to rethink how AI can curate and create hyper-personalized user interactions, whether in a line-of-business (LOB) or consumer-facing app.
 It features an easy-to-understand use case that offers concrete examples of how these new AI platforms and architectures, supported by Azure, can be leveraged for valuable insights.

 This polyglot codebase relies on a multitude of microservices, choreographing retail and high-frequency trading.
 It includes generative text and images for personalized financial coaching, summarization, and agent-like orchestration.
 Built on a cloud-native EDA backbone, the architecture and codebase ensures enterprise-grade quality attributes such as availability, scalability, and maintainability.